Need for Speed (film): Plot

 In Utah, Tobey and Julia are ambushed by the truckers, forcing them off the road.
 Benny, a member of Tobey's crew, appears in a military helicopter stolen from the National Guard, and carries the Mustang mid-air to Tobey's crew at the Bonneville Salt Flats, getting himself arrested in the process.
 Tobey and Julia reach San Francisco's Mark Hopkins Hotel in time to register for the race, but on Nob Hill, a tow truck operated by one of Dino's henchmen smashes into the Mustang, wrecking it and injuring Julia.
 Desperate to get another car for the race, Tobey meets his ex-girlfriend and Pete's sister, Anita, who is now Dino's fiancée.
 Having discovered Dino's involvement in Pete's death, Anita gives Tobey the location of Dino's hidden Koenigsegg, which Tobey and crew member Joe extract.
 Tobey meets Julia at a San Francisco hospital, confessing his feelings for her with a kiss and letting her know that he has a "fast" car, and that this is for Pete.

 The next morning, Tobey surprises Dino by not only showing up in the red Koenigsegg he drove when Pete was killed, but also giving him Anita's engagement ring, informing Dino that she is through with him.
 In the ensuing race along the Pacific Coast Highway, the racers and pursuing California Highway Patrol officers crash one-by-one, leaving Tobey and Dino racing side-by-side.
 Dino attempts to ram Tobey the same way he killed Pete, but Tobey dodges, causing Dino to crash and flip over.
-Tobey pulls Dino from the wreckage before reaching the finish line, but punches Dino to avenge Pete.
-He then proceeds to finish the race after which both he and Dino are apprehended by the police, with Dino eventually convicted of the murder of Pete.
+Tobey pulls Dino from the wreckage, punches Dino to avenge Pete, and proceeds to finish the race, after which both men are apprehended by the police, with Dino eventually convicted of the murder of Pete.

 178 days later, Tobey is released, and Julia meets him at the prison gates in a 2015 Ford Mustang.
 The couple drives to a prison in Utah, where Benny is getting released early for good behavior.